Economic history of China (1949–present): Recovery from war, 1949–52

 Commerce was stimulated and partially regulated by the establishment of state trading agencies (commercial departments), which competed with private traders in purchasing goods from producers and selling them to consumers or enterprises.
 State trading agencies served as a mechanism for re-creating and integrating markets and through this process of re-integration between urban and rural economies helped stabilize the value of money.

-Transformation of ownership in industry proceeded slowly.
-About a third of the country's enterprises had been under state control while the Nationalist government was in power (1927–49), as was much of the modernized transportation sector.
-The CCP immediately made these units state-owned enterprises upon taking power in 1949.
-The remaining privately owned enterprises were gradually brought under government control, but 17 percent of industrial units were still completely outside the state system in 1952.
+The early PRC government established a centralized banking system focused on a few state institutions.
+Early banking regulations were adopted from the Soviet Union's regulations.
+The People's Bank of China was the only commercial bank under this centralized system and the only provider of credit, settlement clearance, and teller services.
+In 1950, the Bank of China became a bureau of the People's Bank of China.
+Pursuant to regulations issued in 1953, only the Bank of China could handle foreign currency and international transactions.

+Another of the CCP's early steps was to nationalize enterprises that the defeated Nationalists had controlled.
+These were turned into state-owned enterprises (SOEs).
+By 1952, China's SOEs accounted for more than 40% of industrial production.
 As the industrial means of production were transferred to the state, conditions for workers improved.
 The growing number of state workers were entitled to permanent employment, an eight-hour day, medical benefits, subsidized food and housing, as well as an eight-grade wage scale that was consistent across different state owned enterprises.

-Under a nationwide land reform movement, titles to about 45 percent of the arable land were redistributed from landlords and more prosperous farmers to the 60 to 70 percent of farm families that previously owned little or no land.
-The success of land reform meant that at the founding of the PRC in 1949, China could credibly claim that for the first time since the late Qing period that it had succeeded in feeding one fifth of the world's population with only 7% of the world's cultivable land.
+Under a nationwide land reform movement which had begun before the CCP victory and continued afterwards, titles to about 45 percent of the arable land were redistributed from landlords and more prosperous farmers to the 60 to 70 percent of farm families that previously owned little or no land.
+The success of early land reform meant that at the founding of the PRC in 1949, China could credibly claim that for the first time since the late Qing period that it had succeeded in feeding one fifth of the world's population with only 7% of the world's cultivable land.
 Once land reform was completed in an area, farmers were encouraged to cooperate in some phases of production through the formation of small "mutual aid teams" of six or seven households each.
 Thirty-eight percent of all farm households belonged to mutual aid teams in 1952.
 By 1952 price stability had been established, commerce had been restored, and industry and agriculture had regained their previous peak levels of production.
 By 1953, China had rapidly recovered its economy.